Looking for some sight word practice that doesn’t include flashcards? This easy-peasey, squeezy activity is one of our favorite sight word games!

-Then I wrote the same words randomly on the left side of the paper, the part that would go under the Ziplock baggie of paint.
+Then, I wrote the same words randomly on the left side of the paper – the part that would go under the Ziploc baggie of paint.

-I taped it down to A’s table with some packing tape and invited her to come to squish and seek.
+I taped it down to A’s table with some packing tape and invited her to come “squish and seek” with me.

 I told A all the words on her list were hidden under the paint.
 She immediately began squishing and squashing the paint around until she found the first word.
-“For,” she exclaimed and crossed it off her list with a marker.
+“For!” she exclaimed as she crossed it off her list with a marker.

 As she searched for all the words on her list, I circled the words that gave her a bit of trouble so we could work on those at a later time.

-A loved squishing the paint around and adding a hide ‘n seek element made it all the more fun.
+A loved squishing the paint around and adding a hide-and-seek element made it all the more fun.

 Find More Sight Word Games